-national parks adjoining intertidal areas (beaches) • Leave your pets at home.
-Domestic animals are not permitted on national park islands and all adjoining beaches

-PARK ISLANDS

-- and tidal lands Remove aliens such as seeds, insects or rodents from your camping gear, clothes and shoes before visiting an - Always use toilets where provided.
-Where there are no toilets, walk at least 100 meters from campsites or watercourses and bury all faecal waste - at least 15 centimetres deep Respect the islands.
+WHEN VISITING NATIONAL PARK ISLANDS CAMPING Obtain your camping permits from - Fires are prohibited in the island national parks adjoining intertidal areas (beaches) - Leave your pets at home.
+Domestic animals are not permitted on national park islands and all adjoining beaches and tidal lands - Remove aliens such as seeds, insects or rodents from your camping gear, clothes and shoes before visiting an - Always use toilets where provided.
+Where there are no toilets, walk at least 100 meters from campsites or watercourses and bury all faecal waste at least 15 centimetres deep - Respect the islands.
 Do not graffiti facilities, headlands or other natural and cultural attractions - Check if generators or compressors are permitted at the site you intend to visit and the conditions that apply.
-On most islands they are not permitted.

-seabirds and turtles
+On most islands they are not permitted. seabirds and turtles is prohibited.

-is prohibited.

 WHEN WATCHING WILDLIFE

-- If you need to dispose of sewage at sea, - the correct gear and have spill response
+- the correct gear and have spill response

 DIVING OR SNORKELLING

-- Avoid standing on, leaning on, holding Estuarine crocodiles live mainly in tidal onto, or touching any part of coral - in reaches of rivers, as well as in fresh particular watch your fins - Before approaching a reef, practise buoyancy control over sand patches and from the sea.
-They can occur along some - Be mindful of all marine life.
+- Avoid standing on, leaning on, holding Estuarine crocodiles live mainly in tidal onto, or touching any part of coral - in reaches of rivers, as well as in fresh particular watch your fins

+- Before approaching a reef, practise

+- Be mindful of all marine life.
 Do not

+- SAFETY WARNINGS

+RESPECT OTHERS